 So, get into a four-wheel vehicle and head on an adventurous drive to uncover this wild and windswept area for an exquisitely memorable experience!

-Enjoy Lanai’s southern coast at its best while playing golf in the world-renowned Manele Golf Course, which was designed by the famous golfer Jack Nicklaus.
+Enjoy Lanai’s southern coast at its best while playing golf on the world-renowned Manele Golf Course, which was designed by the famous golfer Jack Nicklaus.

 Staying at Lana’s Four Seasons is the primary way you will have a chance to enjoy practicing your swing amid spectacular views.